 Add a new text box: Start writing away from other text areas (such as another text box or a selected table or table cell).
 A new text box is created for your text.

-For more space to write, drag the toolbar handle down to minimize the toolbar.
-To return the toolbar to full size, tap the minimized version.
-To set the toolbar to automatically minimize when you’re writing, tap , then turn on Auto-minimize.
+For more space to write, drag the toolbar handle down to minimise the toolbar.
+To return the toolbar to full size, tap the minimised version.
+To set the toolbar to automatically minimise when you’re writing, tap , then turn on Auto-minimize.